Anas-Hilia/SmallFacebookApp/README.md

 This app : SOCIAL NETWORK APP is like the example of Facebook app. we develop it using (JS, HTML, CSS, BOOTSTRAP, MySQL and PHP)

 ### Part 1
-* Install the necessary apps (Sublime Text 3, XAMPP and Filezilla)
+* Install the necessary apps (Visual Studio, XAMPP)
 * Explore the HTML template
 * Serve the template with PHP's development server